minnalabs/easely-docs/docs/app-store/generative-art-tools.md

 Easely also offers tools to help creators create their generative NFTs (aka PFP and avatar collections).
 Generative NFTs layer various traits (backgrounds, bodies, hats, accessories, etc.) on top of each other to randomly create unique NFTs.
 This has been popularized by CryptoPunks, Bored Ape Yacht Club, Pudgy Penguins, and many, many more collections.

 Although the value of these PFP projects started out purely as collector value, these NFTs have evolved into so much more:
-* Elgibility to receive additional incentives via airdrops and staking
+* Eligibility to receive additional incentives via airdrops and staking
 * Membership to communities and DAOs
 * Access to real-world events as seen by the craze of NFT NYC, Art Basel Miami, and more
 * Gaming characters, items, accessories, or more